michajones16/SLAAutomizer/README.md

     8. Paste the following in the Path: `\\byu.local\dcedfsroot\isdata\IS\Quality Assurance\ACCESSIBILITY\SLA Monthly Reports\`
     9. Check **Subfolders of this location are also trusted**.
     10. Click **OK** on all Excel pop-up windows.
+NOTE: Steps 2 and 3 are no longer required, but may be useful for editing the project:
+2. Install Python from the Microsoft Store: [Microsoft Store - Python](https://apps.microsoft.com/detail/9PJPW5LDXLZ5?hl=en-us&gl=US&ocid=pdpshare)
+3. You will need to install several packages for Python that the program uses.
+To do so, open the windows terminal and type the following: (pressing enter after each line)
+    1. ```pip install pandas```
+    2. ```pip install openpyxl```
+    3. ```pip install pywin32```

 To use the Tampermonkey script to download the 4 files from Teamwork, these steps must first be followed as setup:
 1. Add the Tampermonkey Chrome extension: [Chrome Extension - Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)